Voting Systems in Johnson County

 - Physically, the vendor's election software and each individual election database are secured on a computer that is not accessible by our office staff or the vendor's staff.

 - This computer is installed in a secure room with controlled access.
-Key card scans by two authorized staff members are required for access during election cycles.
+Key card scans by two authorized staff members are required for access.
 Office policy is that at least two people are in the room at any given time.

 - A video camera also records all activity in this room.